AWaselnuk/AWaselnuk.github.io/_posts/2017-10-23-prioritizing-ux-work-a-set-of-lenses.md

   <p class="fragment fade-up">You are clear about a solution.
 Optimize for future possibilities.</p>

   <aside class="notes" data-markdown>
+    * The idea is to categorize your project as a team into one of these three streams.
     * Also think about risk.
 If impact of failure is high it defaults to Infrastructure or you figure out how to mitigate.
   </aside>
 </section>